jsquarem/petopia/readme.md

 - Python 3.x+ required to run the app locally.
 - Dependencies are listed in requirements.txt

+### Petopia Description
+Did you know that every year, thousands of pets are abandoned or lost without homes?
+Petopia is a pet adoption website that helps users find pets to adopt all over North America.
+Users can search for pets by location, breed, age, and size.
+Users can also save pets to their favorites list and view them later.

 ### Screenshots

 <img src="https://hedonic.life/wp-content/uploads/2022/09/animals.png" />